killerfrix/Controling-MeArm-with-Xbox-one-controller-Using-Raspberry-pi-4-and-PCA9685-Driver/README.md

    h.
 GND (any) to GND (using female to female and the connecting male to male cables in blue part)

 3. Connect Servos with PCA9685 Driver

+   a.
+Base servo to 0 port in driver (brown cable and red cable are GND and V)

+   b.
+Right servo to 1 (the one that controls the height)

+   c.
+Left servo to 2 (The one that controls Middle part)

+   d.
+Claw servo to 3